-EZchip Semiconductor Ltd. (EZCH) and Allot (ALLT) Communications Ltd. sank in Tel Aviv and in New York on concern slower global growth is curbing corporate profits.
+EZchip Semiconductor Ltd. (EZCH) and Allot (ALLT:US) Communications Ltd. sank in Tel Aviv and in New York on concern slower global growth is curbing corporate profits.

 “There is growing concern that macro-economic conditions are going to mean slower growth for these high-tech companies,” Joseph Wolf, an analyst for Barclays Plc in Tel Aviv, said today by phone.